Samuele Longo: Loan to Huesca

 On 5 July 2018, Longo was loaned to SD Huesca, newly promoted to La Liga, on a one-year deal with an obligation to make it permanent.

 Loan to Cremonese

 On 30 January 2019, Longo joined Serie B side Cremonese on loan until 30 June 2019 with an obligation to make the deal permanent if Cremonese won promotion to Serie A.

 Loan to Deportivo La Coruña

 On 16 August 2019, Longo joined Spanish side Deportivo La Coruña on loan until 30 June 2020 with an obligation to make the deal permanent if the club won promotion to La Liga.

 Loan to Venezia

 On 31 January 2020, Longo joined Serie B club Venezia on loan until 30 June 2020.

 Vicenza

 On 5 October 2020, he signed a three-year contract with Serie B club Vicenza.

 Loan to Modena

 On 31 January 2022, Longo joined Modena on loan with an option to buy and a conditional obligation to buy.

 Dordrecht

 On 3 August 2022, Longo moved to Dordrecht in the Netherlands.

+Antequera

+On 29 January 2025, Longo returned to Spain and signed with Antequera in the third tier until the end of the season, with an option to extend.